shabin5785/Golang_notes/Go_4.md

 for now that a goroutine is simi lar to a thread, and you’ll be able to write correc t prog rams.
 The dif ferences bet ween threads and goroutines are essential ly quantitative, not qualitative,

+-When a program starts, its only goroutine is the one that cal ls the main function, so we cal l it the main goroutine.
+New goroutines are created by the go statement.
+Syntactic ally, a go statement is an ordinar y function or met hod cal l prefixed by the key word go.
+A go statement causes the function to be cal le d in a newly created goroutine.
+The go statement its elf completes
+immediately: